 # 3 – Get Down

-When I was twelve years old , I heard this song on the radio and instantly rushed to the store to buy the single.
-I asked the clerk if he had the song Bad Dogg and he told me to go to the pet store to find it.
-Eventually I found the single on my own in the store.
-It was just one of those songs that was incredible addicting and so many people never knew the the songs name even though kit was a top 10 hit in the United States.
-The song hit it even bigger in the United Kingdom where it toped the chart at number one.
+When I was twelve years old, I heard this song on the radio and instantly rushed to the store to buy the single.
+I asked the clerk if he had the song Bad Dogg, and he told me to go to the pet store to find it.
+Eventually, I found the single on my own in the store.
+It was just one of those songs that was incredibly addicting, and so many people never knew the song’s name even though it was a top 10 hit in the United States.
+The song hit even bigger in the United Kingdom, where it topped the chart at number one.
 The song also hit number one in Ireland, Canada, and West Germany.

 # 2 – Alone Again Naturally

 As we close in on the number one spot on our top 10 Gilbert O’Sullivan song list, we turn to one of the most popular songs of the 1970s.
 I always found the success of this song fascinating.
 The song’s melody feels so uplifting and beautiful, yet the lyrics are as depressing as it gets.
 “Alone Again Naturally” was Gilbert O’Sullivan’s only number-one single in the United States.
 You could not go an hour without hearing this one on the radio back in 1972.
 Interestingly, the U.S. was the only country where it hit number one.

 There are not many sweeter songs in pop music history than this one.
 “Clair” was Gilbert O’Sullivan’s biggest hit of his career.
 It’s just one of those 1970s gems that put a smile on your face every time you hear it.
 The song hit number one in the United Kingdom and Ireland.
 It just missed the number one spot in the U.S.A., peaking at number two.
 The song was released on the excellent Back To Front album in 1972.

 Top 10 Gilbert O’Sullivan Songs article published on Classic RockHistory.com© 2023